jbejjani2022/jbejjani2022/README.md

 ### Hi!

-I'm interested in AI safety and alignment, multi-agent systems, and evolutionary computation.
+I'm interested in technical AI safety and alignment, multi-agent systems, and evolutionary computation.
 I'm currently working on problems in these areas at the Kempner Institute at Harvard.

 ---
 <!--